 Can we say bor-i-n-g?

 This space is where we enter from the garage and it has been like this since we moved in a few years ago.
-(We have apparently decided to make this a Costco storage area for oversized bags of rice and tortilla chips 🙂 ) Here is how that nook sits within the rest of our entry (also shown above).
+(We have apparently decided to make this a Costco drop-zone for oversized bags of rice and tortilla chips 🙂 ) Here is how that nook sits within the rest of our entry.

 Let me share my budget-friendly ideas for this entry, along with some inspiration!